xvisierra/node/doc/api/process.md

 ABI version, which is increased whenever a C++ API changes.
 Node.js will refuse to load modules that were compiled against a different module ABI version.

+# base64

+•	{Object} `base64` is a group of binary-to-text encoding schemes that represent binary data in sequences of 24 bits that can be represented by four 6-bit Base64 digits.

 ```mjs
 import { versions } from 'node:process';

 console.log(versions);
 ```
+# cjs_module_lexer

+•	{Object} `cjs_module_lexer` is a very fast JS CommonJS module syntax lexer used to detect the most likely list of named exports of a CommonJS module.

 ```cjs
 const { versions } = require('node:process');